isc-projects/kea/doc/sphinx/arm/ext-netconf.rst

 .. note::

-    kea-netconf may be compatible with later versions, but if it is not hereby documented, it is not guaranteed.
+    ``kea-netconf`` may be compatible with later versions of libyang and Sysrepo, but only the versions listed above have been thoroughly tested by ISC.

-Use packages if they are provided by the system.
-If not, users can build from sources, which should work on all popular operating systems.
+Installing from packages is recommended, if they are provided by the system.
+If not, users can build from sources following the directions below, which should work on all popular operating systems.

 .. _libyang-install-sources: